 MainPower will issue a new Installation Control Point (ICP) number.
 This takes a maximum of three working days.

-MainPower needs to inform the retailer of the new power connection.
+MainPower needs to advise the retailer of the new power connection.
 Once this is done, the retailer needs to confirm the details with the customer directly.
 This process takes approximately five working days.

 Retailer accepts the new power connection